DoHaiSon/dohaison.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I obtained my B.E. degree in Electronics and Telecommunication Technology from University of Engineering and Technology, Vietnam National University - Hanoi, Vietnam in 2020.
-Now, I'm a second year master student at VNU-UET.
-My research interests: Wireless Communications, Blind Identification, IoT System in Industry 4.0, Blockchain Technology, Computer vision for Robotics.
+I obtained my B.E. and Master degree in Electronics and Telecommunication Technology from University of Engineering and Technology, Vietnam National University - Hanoi, Vietnam in 2020 and 2023, respectively.
+Now, I'm a researcher at [AVITECH](https://avitech.uet.vnu.edu.vn/en/), VNU-UET.
+My research interests: Cyber Security, Blockchain Technology, Wireless Communications, System Identification, IoT System in Industry 4.0, and Computer vision for Robotics.

 ### Mailing & Contact